-Based on the above immediate view on compensation for an occupational accident/injury, in the same month, MHLW recognized a case of thyroid cancer that developed in a worker after the accident at the TEPCO Fukushima Daiichi NPP, and approved it as an occupational accident/injury in the light of deliberations by medical experts.
-A second such case was approved by MHLW in December 2018.
+In the same month, based on the above preliminary view on compensation for an occupational disease, MHLW approved a case of thyroid cancer developed in a worker after the accident at the TEPCO Fukushima Daiichi NPP, as an occupational disease in light of the deliberations by medical experts.
+The second case was approved by MHLW in December 2018.